 32. Drive Others Around

-If you have a newer car and like talking to people, you can make money driving for Uber.
+If you have a newer car and like talking to people, you can make money driving for Lyft.
 You have the ability to choose the routes that work best for you.
 If a prospective ride doesn’t mesh with your current activities, you don’t have to take it.